elias-jw/elias-jw.github.io/docs/project.md

 Business Process Re-engineering

-The goal of Eskom’s Back-2-Basics program is to enable effective decision making and improving operational performance by simplifying, standardising and optimising processes and systems across Eskom.
+The goal of Eskom's Back-2-Basics program is to enable effective decision making and improving operational performance by simplifying, standardising and optimising processes and systems across Eskom.

 My involvement with the project was with the Eskom Engineering department, and within the Perform Technical Management function.
 The function consisted of ten processes, and all had to be developed by a multidisciplinary team of external consultants in collaboration with Eskom employees.
 The ten tasks were assigned to ten groups, each consisting of a senior process engineer, senior process modeller, subject matter expert and an Eskom process owner.
 My involvement was as the senior process engineer for the process Manage Technical Data.
-Our team’s task was to develop the sub-processes, tasks, activities, key performance Indicators and supporting systems and artefacts for the process.
+Our team's task was to develop the sub-processes, tasks, activities, key performance Indicators and supporting systems and artefacts for the process.
 The team further had to identify and establish all the interfaces with other processes.

 My specific role was to manage the process team, ensuring that the process was developed and approved by Eskom, on time and in line with the overall Back2Basics project objectives.
 As such I reported directly to the project manager for the Perform Technical Management function.
 I was further responsible for facilitating the team workshops, and for applying process improvement principles during the development of the process.